 I believe deeply in discipleship.
-My most recent book, After “I Believe”, was written for the express purpose of being put in the hands of existing believers young and old in regard to the practices and investments of spiritual growth.
+My book, After “I Believe”, was written for the express purpose of being put in the hands of existing believers young and old in regard to the practices and investments of spiritual growth.

 But make no mistake—apart from intentional outreach and evangelism, there will be no one to disciple.
 That’s why this issue is a false dichotomy.
 Evangelism has to be in the vanguard of the church’s mission for the simple reason that it starts the entire missional dynamic.
 Our mission is to evangelize the lost, assimilate the evangelized, disciple the assimilated and then unleash the discipled.
 That is a very specific flywheel:

 If all you do is disciple the already assimilated, which arguably epitomizes most churches in the United States and throughout the Western world, then you can look forward to nothing but the continued decline of the church, and the ongoing rise of the nones.
 Why?
 You will soon run out of disciples.

 Which seems to be exactly what is happening.

 This article appeared here.